yard

 Pots and raised beds dry out faster, so timing needs more attention than in-ground beds.

-Container herbs like rosemary, thyme, and mint barrels usually want a deep morning soak and then a quick check late afternoon in peak summer.
+Container herbs like rosemary usually want a deep morning soak and then a quick check late afternoon in peak summer.
+Thyme and mint barrels follow a similar rhythm, but they still need separate soil checks.

 Clay pots breathe and lose moisture faster than plastic, which matters for thirsty petunia baskets and compact veggies.